YugeWang/ABM/README.md

 # ABM

-This reposotory contains the modifed two models and the sugar.txt file
+This repository contains the modifed two models and the sugar.txt file